Themezly/Documentation/pages/getting-started/how-to-install-creatus-theme-demo.md

 </a>
 </div>

-In this video we will show step by step__Creatus theme__installation and activation as well as__Creatus Clean Demo__installation process.

 ### Demo installation process explained
 For easier start we have bundled several demo installations with Creatus Theme.
 These installations will replicate Creatus Theme demos as you see them on our [demo website](https://www.creatus.io).
 The actual demo installation process consist out of following steps;